Australian horse breeds have long symbolized strength, endurance, and freedom.

 The characteristics of these breeds are widely present in this horse; this is obvious from the many colors and types within the species.

-Australian Draught horses have a strong and hardy physique with an average size head.
+Australian draught horses have a strong and hardy physique and average head size.

 They have clear eyes, medium-length neck, well-muscled shoulders, wide hips and hindquarters, and well-developed crests.